Bally's Dover

 Bally's Dover Casino Resort, formerly Dover Downs, is a hotel, casino, and racetrack complex in Dover, Delaware.
 It has a .625 mi harness horse racing track, which is surrounded by Dover Motor Speedway, a 1 mi concrete track used for NASCAR motor racing events.
 The complex is owned by Gaming and Leisure Properties and operated by Bally's Corporation, excluding the motor racing circuit, which is owned by Speedway Motorsports.

-Primary features of Bally's Dover include a 500-room hotel, dining options, over 2,700 slot machines, 40 table games, and the Rollins Center, an 18000 sqft multipurpose ballroom which features entertainment as well as hosting business conferences, conventions and banquets.
+Primary features of Bally's Dover include a 500-room hotel, dining options, over 2,000 slot machines, 30 table games, a rotating bar, and the Rollins Center: an 18000 sqft multipurpose ballroom which features entertainment as well as hosting business conferences, conventions and banquets.
 Steelman Partners were the original architects and interior designers when it was constructed in 1995.

 History

 The horse track and the speedway opened together in 1969.

 The track opened its casino, Dover Downs Slots, on December 29, 1995, following the enactment the previous year of a law allowing slot machines at Delaware's horse tracks.
 The casino was managed by Caesars World.

 In 2002, Dover Downs Entertainment, the complex's parent company, spun off the horse track and casino as an independent company, Dover Downs Gaming & Entertainment.
 The former parent company changed its name to Dover Motorsports.

 Dover Downs assumed management of its own casino in 2004, when the management agreement with Caesars expired.

 A hotel expansion in autumn 2007 added 268 additional rooms, including 52 suites and 11 spa suites, for a total of 500 hotel rooms.
 This made Dover Downs the largest hotel in Delaware.
 Toppers Spa/Salon opened in the hotel on December 29, 2007.

 A $56-million casino expansion was completed in 2008, adding 500 slot machines, a porte-cochere and atrium lobby, and an upscale shopping area called the Colonnade.

 The casino added table games in 2010, when they were authorized by the state.

 Dover Downs began a venture into the online gambling realm in late 2013.

 In 2019, Dover Downs Gaming & Entertainment completed a reverse merger with Twin River Worldwide Holdings (later Bally's Corporation), a Rhode Island–based company with several casino and racetrack properties.
 Dover Downs shareholders were left with a 7 percent stake in the combined company.

 In June 2021, Bally's sold the land and buildings of Dover Downs to Gaming and Leisure Properties for $144 million, and leased them back for $12 million per year.

 The property was renamed as Bally's Dover in November 2021, as part of Twin River's rebranding to Bally's Corporation.